5 Essential Indicators Used in Technical Analysis

 moving averages

-A moving average smooths out price action by filtering out market noise and highlighting the direction of the trend.
-As it’s based on past price data, it’s a lagging indicator.
+The goal of using a moving average in financial charts is to smooth out price action and highlight the direction of the market trend.
+Since they are based on past price data, moving averages are considered lagging indicators.

 As mentioned, the moving average is a lagging indicator.
 The longer the period, the greater the lag.
 As such, the 200-day SMA will react slower to recent price action than the 50-day SMA.